asjadnaqvi/DiD/README.md

-*Last updated: 14 September 2021*

-# Notes
+# DiD

 This repository tracks the recent developments in the Difference-in-Difference (DiD) literature.
 Currently, it is just a dump of my bookmarks from different websites including Twitter, GitHub, YouTube etc. This will be sorted out over time as the literature converges to some consensus.
 But this might still take a while.

 This is a working document.
-If you want to report errors or contribute, just [open an issue](https://github.com/AsjadNaqvi/DiD/issues), [start a discussion](https://github.com/asjadnaqvi/DiD/discussions), or e-mail at asjadnaqvi@gmail.com.
+If you want to report errors or contribute, just [open an issue](https://github.com/AsjadNaqvi/DiD/issues), or [start a discussion](https://github.com/asjadnaqvi/DiD/discussions), or e-mail at asjadnaqvi@gmail.com.
 Since paths and links are also subject to change, please report them to keep this repository as up-to-date as possible.

 The website will slowly port to a dedciated website where I want to add some Stata code.
 Again this is to help me navigate the literature and find the commands easily that are currently split across several dofiles.